taniarascia/taniarascia.com/content/posts/2017-05-25-the-three-types-of-cant.md

 So what's the takeaway?
 It's easy to make excuses and find reasons not to do things we keep telling ourselves we want to do - generally, actions that are difficult but improve our lives in some way.
 At some point, if you say "I can't, I can't, I can't" enough, you believe it, and it starts to feel good to say and complain about.

-Next time you say "I can't", try considering what it really means and what you get out of saying it.
+Next time you say "I can't", consider what it means and what you get out of saying it.